some-natalie/some-natalie/_posts/2022-10-10-waiting-on-builds-pt-2.md

   - linux
   - business
 classes: wide
+excerpt: "How much does it cost to wait on builds?
+More numbers make it even clearer."
 ---

 Expanding on [part 1](https://some-natalie.dev/blog/waiting-on-bulids/), let's take a closer look at context switching times for developers, the effect of developer compensation on this problem, do a little math, and answer the inevitable question on self-hosting.